by Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr.

 Anticonvulsants Phenytoin (Epanutin), carbamazepine (Tegretol), gabapentin (Neurontin), clonazepam (Rivotril), Function: stabilize nerve cell membranes to prevent abnormal electrical discharges (seizure-like activity).
 Side effects: Lethargy, mental grogginess, reduced white blood cell count, liver damage.

-St John’s Wort (Hypericum perforatum) This is well-known antidepressant herb.
+St John’s Wort (Hypericum perforatum) This is the well-known antidepressant herb.
 It is not an analgesic, but it helps to relax the nervous system.
 This increases the threshold for pain sensation.
 It also relaxes muscle cramps and spasms that accompany pain.
 Dosage: 900 to 1,200 milligrams of standardized extract per day.
 Side effects: may increase sensitivity to sun exposure, especially in high doses.
 Use sunscreen, especially if you are prone to sunburn.
 Don’t mix with prescribed AD medications or blood thinning medications.
 See also: St John’s Wort and Scholarly Articles and for polyneuropathy.

-Corydalis (Corydalis yanhusuo) This Chinese herb has been used for its pain-relieving properties as in neuralgia, menstrual cramps and gastrointestinal spasms.
-It is comparable to codeine and other drugs in the opium family, by modifying the perception of pain by specific centres in the brain.
+Corydalis (Corydalis yanhusuo) This Chinese herb has been used for its pain-relieving properties as in neuralgia, menstrual cramps, and gastrointestinal spasms.
+It is comparable to codeine and other drugs in the opium family, by modifying the perception of pain by specific centers in the brain.
 Dosage: 1/2 teaspoon of powdered herb two to three times a day.
-Side effects: fatigue, constipation and occasional headache, it may be addictive, should not be taken during pregnancy, discuss with doctor.
-See also: Corydalis and here and here.
+Side effects: fatigue, constipation, and occasional headache, it may be addictive, should not be taken during pregnancy, discuss with a doctor.
+See also: Corydalis and here and here and PubMed 3.

-Boswellia: Sourced from a resin found in the bark of frankincense trees, boswellia has been shown to thwart chemical reactions involved in inflammation.
-Practitioners of ayurvedic medicine have long used boswellia to treat arthritis; the herb may also benefit people with inflammatory bowel disease.
+Boswellia: Sourced from a resin found in the bark of frankincense trees, Boswellia has been shown to thwart chemical reactions involved in inflammation.
+Practitioners of Ayurvedic medicine have long used Boswellia to treat arthritis; the herb may also benefit people with inflammatory bowel disease.
 It can cause heart burn and gastritis.
+See PubMed 1

 Bromelain: An enzyme extracted from pineapple stems, bromelain reduces levels of prostaglandins, which are hormones that induce inflammation.
 Bromelain may benefit people with arthritis and conditions marked by musculoskeletal tension (such as TMJ syndrome), as well as those suffering trauma-related inflammation.
-What’s more, the enzyme may promote healing in muscles and connective tissues.
+What’s more, the enzyme may promote healing in muscles and connective tissues and see PubMed 2.

 Curcumin: Another ayurvedic remedy known to tame arthritis pain, curcumin is a compound found in the curry spice turmeric.
 In an animal-based study published in 2007, scientists discovered that curcumin can overpower pro-inflammatory proteins called cytokines.
-The compound may also help decrease pain associated with autoimmune disorders and tendonitis.
+The compound may also help decrease pain associated with autoimmune disorders and tendonitis and see PubMed 4.

 Ginger: While sipping ginger tea can help relieve cold-related congestion, supplementing with this warming herb may deliver long-lasting health effects.
 Research indicates that ginger may calm arthritis pain, possibly by lowering your prostaglandin levels.
-One 2005 study even suggests that ginger could reduce pain and inflammation more effectively than non-steroidal anti-inflammatory drugs (such as aspirin).
+One 2005 study even suggests that ginger could reduce pain and inflammation more effectively than non-steroidal anti-inflammatory drugs (such as aspirin) and see PubMed 6.

 DL-Phenylalanine (DLPA); This is a special form of phenylalanine, which is a natural essential amino acid and a neurotransmitter.
 Phenylalanine is the natural precursor of the neurotransmitters dopamine and norepinephrine, which explains its antidepressant effects.
-As we age an enzyme – monamine oxidase – degrades these feel good neurotransmitters, and so we tend to be more depressed.
-DL-Phenylalanine is a mixture of equal parts of D (synthetic) and and L (natural) phenylalanine.
-By producing morphine-like hormones called endorphins, it prolongs the body’s own pain killing chemicals in response to injury, accident and disease.
+As we age an enzyme – monamine oxidase – degrades these feel-good neurotransmitters, and so we tend to be more depressed.
+DL-Phenylalanine is a mixture of equal parts of D (synthetic) and L (natural) phenylalanine.
+By producing morphine-like hormones called endorphins, it prolongs the body’s own pain killing chemicals in response to injury, accident, and disease.
 Enzymes continually destroy endorphins, but DL-phenylalanine inhibits these enzymes, allowing the pain-killing endorphins to do their job.
 People with chronic pain appear to have low levels of endorphins in their blood and spinal fluid.
-The effects of DLPA often equals or exceed that of morphine and other opiate derivatives, but DLPA is non-addictive, pain relief becomes more effective over time without development of tolerance, and it is also an antidepressant.
+The effects of DLPA often equal or exceed that of morphine and other opiate derivatives, but DLPA is non-addictive, pain relief becomes more effective over time without the development of tolerance, and it is also an antidepressant.
 It is non-toxic and can be combined with other medication or therapy without adverse interaction.
 Dosage: 100 to 1,500 milligrams per day or as per bottle.
 Possible side effects: Increased blood pressure.
-Not recommended during pregnancy, Should be avoided by phenylketonurics, a disease chraracterized by absence of phenylalanine hydroxylase, thus accumulating phenylalanine in the body.
-(Pearson, 185-6) (Mindell, 100-1)
+Not recommended during pregnancy, Should be avoided by phenylketonurics, a disease characterised by the absence of phenylalanine hydroxylase, thus accumulating phenylalanine in the body.
+(Pearson, 185-6) (Mindell, 100-1) PubMed Articles.

 Resveratrol, a polyphenol found in red wine, also may have an ability to preserve the pain-relieving effect of morphine in rats that are morphine tolerant, a study suggests.
-Medscape Nov 20 2012
+Medscape Nov 20, 2012, and see PubMed 7.

 Essential Fatty Acids These consist of omega-3 and omega-6 fatty acids.
 They are essential because the body MUST obtain them form food such flaxseed oil, walnuts.
-Omega-6 is ultimately converted to dihomo-gammalinolenic acid (DGLA) and then to prostaglandin series E1 (PGE1), which is anti-inflammatory substances.
+Omega-6 is ultimately converted to dihomo-gamma linolenic acid (DGLA) and then to prostaglandin series E1 (PGE1), which is anti-inflammatory substances.
 Omega-3 is converted to ecosapentaenoic (EPA) and docosahexaenoic acid (DHA) which form prostaglandins series E3 (PGE3).
 These chemicals inhibit inflammatory reactions in such degenerative diseases as arthritis.
 Because some people (as in hypoglycemia and diabetes) may lack the first enzyme – delta-6-desaturase – they cannot produce the anti-inflammatory substances and they suffer constant pain.
-To bypass the faulty enzyme people should take Evening Primrose Oil or Fishoil and thus produce their own anti-inflammatory substances.
+To bypass the faulty enzyme people should take Evening Primrose Oil or Fish oil and thus produce their own anti-inflammatory substances.
 They can replace NSAIDs without any side effects.
+PubMed Articles.

 Please discuss this article with your health care worker, doctor or nutritional doctor or therapist.